Sign In or Register

 Another Eastern tea to meet iced cubes comes from India.
 The enormously popular Masala Chai, or what many Westerners now refer to as just "Chai", is usually offered by cafes and tearooms in an iced form as well.
 The word 'Masala' means 'a blend of spices', and 'chai' simply means 'tea.'
 So, on your next trip to India, make sure you specify "Masala Chai" or you may be rather disappointed (or pleasantly surprised, depending on how you take your tea).
 This is traditionally prepared with cardamom, cinnamon, black peppercorns, clove, milk, sugar, and tea, but many variations exist based on regional recipes.

-Already incredibly popular with Asia's youth, 'Boba Tea', known here in the U.S. as 'Bubble Tea,' is fast becoming a favorite with Americans, too.
+Already incredibly popular with Asia's youth, 'Boba Tea', known here in the U.S. as 'Bubble Tea,' has become a favorite with Americans, too.
 Invented in Taiwan, Bubble Tea is a concoction of juice, milk, tea (or herb tea) and sugar.
-It's finished off with the unique addition of large, chewy, black tapioca pearls (also called 'boba', hence the name) which are happily sucked up through a large straw.
+It's finished off with the unique addition of large, chewy, tapioca pearls (also called 'boba', hence the name) which are happily sucked up through a large straw.

 Finally, many creative connoisseurs have developed original drink recipes involving tea.
 A delicious example combines Spanish Sangria with Chinese green tea.
 When diluting the iced tea, use a blend of your favorite fruit juices instead of water, add fresh fruit and seltzer.
 The result is a sweet, scrumptious Iced Tea Sangria.
 Virtually every trendy Tea Room or upscale bar has some interesting, unique blend involving tea.